AirLabsTeam/react-drag-to-select/README.md

 const { DragSelection } = useSelectionContainer({
   shouldStartSelecting: (target) => {
     /**
-     * In this example, we're preventing users from selecting in elements that
+     * In this example, we're preventing users from selecting in elements
-     * have a data-disableselect prop on them or one of their parents *
+     * that have a data-disableselect attribute on them or one of their parents *
      */
     if (target instanceof HTMLElement) {